mathebuddy/mathebuddy/README.md

 # mathe:buddy

-Official website with simulator and playgrounds: https://mathebuddy.github.io/mathebuddy/
+Official website with simulator and playgrounds: [https://mathebuddy.github.io/mathebuddy/](https://mathebuddy.github.io/mathebuddy/)

+## Users and Content Creators Info

+- If you only like to use playgrounds or test the simulator with example files, there is no need to install anything.
+Just visit [https://mathebuddy.github.io/mathebuddy/](https://mathebuddy.github.io/mathebuddy/)

+- If you like to develop and test your own courses, visit the website, head to `simulator` and click on button `http://localhost:8271`.
+Then follow the instructions listed.

 ## Developers Info